 Daniel & Stephanie Englehart

 Daniel Englehart serves as the founding pastor of The Mountain Church.
 Daniel grew up in West Seattle and would have rather done anything else than be a part of a church.
 Daniel loved playing sports, watching the Seahawks or Mariners, or sleeping in more than being with the church.
 It wasn't until high school that Jesus saved Daniel from the legalism and moralism he believed was Christianity.
 Prior to faith in the gospel, he believed that his identity, worth, and goodness was found in what he did or did not do.
 The gospel transformed his heart, mind, and identity and by God's grace he continues to explore and apply its implications and claims to his life.
 Since being transformed by the gospel, Daniel loves the Church and preaching the message of Jesus' life, death, and resurrection to transform, change, and shape everything.
 In 2011 he married his high school sweetheart and began teaching the Bible to youth and college students.
 The Engleharts moved to Des Moines and began the process of planting The Mountain Church in 2015.
-Besides Jesus, the church, and his wife, Daniel loves Des Moines and food.
+Besides Jesus, the church, and his family, Daniel loves Des Moines and food.